metamath/lamp-guide/docs/index.md

 > display of its justification; since the justification
 > is currently displayed, this will hide it.

-Let's do the same thing with statement that uses associativity,
+Let's do the same thing with the statement that uses associativity,
 `|- ( ( 2 + 1 ) + 1 ) = ( 2 + ( 1 + 1 ) )`,